Privacy Policy

 Response timeframes:

-9.1.
-Data breach notification: We will notify within 72 hours of discovering the incident, in accordance with Article 23 of Personal Data Protection Law No. 91/2025/QH15.
+We will notify you within 72 hours of discovering an incident, in accordance with Article 23 of the Personal Data Protection Law No. 91/2025/QH15.

-9.2.
-Other data subject requests: We will respond within 72 hours from the date of receiving your valid request and complete the request within a reasonable period as required by law.
-Complex requests may take up to 30 days, in which case we will notify you of the extension.
+We will respond within 72 hours of receiving a valid request and will complete the request within a reasonable period as required by law.
+For complex requests, processing may take up to 30 days; in such cases we will inform you of any extension.

 - Your full name and contact information

-- Description of your complaint or request
+- A description of your complaint or request

-- Relevant supporting documents (if any)
+- Any supporting documents (if applicable)

-- Copy of identity verification documents
+- A copy of an identity verification document

-- Investigation and response: Our Data Protection Officer will investigate and provide a detailed response within 72 hours.
+Investigation and response: Our Data Protection Officer will investigate and provide a detailed response within 72 hours.

 Contact point: Ministry of Science and Technology

-Website: [Update with official link when available]
+Website: [Update official link when announced]

-10. Data security
+10. Data Security

 Data Protection Impact Assessment

-When DPIA is Required:
+When a DPIA is mandatory:

 - Large‑scale processing of special categories of personal data (sensitive data) as defined in Article 15